Aimeedeer/org-notes/content/posts/how-to-read-and-write.md

 likely be rejected; if a reader cannot understand the highlights of the paper after five minutes, the paper will likely never be read.

--   My notes on 2020-10-29:

-This is also true for a business plan, or a blog post

 In the second pass, read the paper with greater care, but ignore details such as proofs.
 It helps to jot down the key